laudiacay/pintos-work/pintos-p1/src/threads/DESIGNDOC.md

 New members in struct thread:
 1. int64_t wakeup_time: tracks the wakeup time of a sleeping thread
-2. struct semaphore sleep_semaphore: used to put a thread to sleep or to wake up a thread
+2. struct semaphore sleep_semaphore: keeps track of a binary value that indicates whether the thread is sleeping or not
 3. struct list_elem waitlist_elem: list element that goes into the wait list of sleeping threads